Machine-learning based flow field estimation using floating sensor locations: Results and discussion

 Finally, the investigation using the dataset of ocean currents is conducted to demonstrate the practical applicability.
 Figure~\ref{fig:ocean_n_sensors_results} shows the results of the estimated velocity fields and the estimation accuracy.
 Note that the ROI of the estimation is set to the eastern ocean of Japan.
-The western ocean (i.e., the white-filled region in figure~\ref{fig:ocean_n_sensors_results} (\textit{a}--\textit{f})) and the islands (i.e., the black-filled region) are omitted when the error norm is calculated.
+The western ocean (i.e., the white-filled region in figure~\ref{fig:ocean_n_sensors_results}~(\textit{a}--\textit{h})) and the islands (i.e., the black-filled region) are omitted when the error norm is calculated.
 From these results, the velocity fields can be estimated accurately with the 512 sensors, and the error norm is almost saturated with this number of sensors.
+Note that the computational time for model training is 2 hours 51 minutes in the case of $N_s = 512$.

+The comparison with the existing method is also shown in figure~\ref{fig:ocean_n_sensors_results}~(\textit{i}).
+Here again, the restriction of the PINNs-based method should be commented on.
+In the case of free-surface flow, the fluid motion on the surface is a consequence of complex three-dimensional motion affected by different factors such as solar heat, Earth's rotation, atmospheric flows, undersea topography, and density variation due to salinity and temperature.
+Therefore, it is not straightforward to describe the equation of motion on the surface only.
+As a result, the PINNs-based method described in \S~\ref{sec:forced_hit_existing_methods} cannot be applied to this situation.
+In contrast, the present method is available because it relies solely on a simple assumption, namely, the sensor motion on the sea surface, $d \boldsymbol{x}_s /dt = \boldsymbol{u}_f ( \boldsymbol{x}_s )$.
+Thus, the comparison with AGW, which is introduced in \S~\ref{sec:forced_hit_existing_methods}, is conducted here, and the results show the present method outperforms AGW with a small number of sensors.

-Surprisingly, the major structure of the velocity fields (e.g., the eastward current around $35 ^\circ \textrm{N}$) can be roughly estimated with only eight sensors.
+Additionally, in figure~\ref{fig:ocean_n_sensors_results}~(\textit{c}--\textit{d}), the major structure of the velocity fields (e.g., the eastward current around $35 ^\circ \textrm{N}$) can be roughly estimated with only eight sensors.
 It can be because ocean currents have steady flow structures and the present method can learn such structures through the training process, as mentioned in \S~\ref{sec:forced_hit_number_of_sensors}.
-This demonstration suggests that it may be possible to estimate ocean current fields in real time by using a small number of buoys equipped with GPS sensors.
+This demonstration suggests that it may be possible to estimate ocean current fields by using a small number of buoys equipped with GPS sensors.